 Many people are using pictures on their website and do not realize that they are stealing images.
 A great blog post always has an image or two associated with it.
-That is what helps draw people into your site and to read your post.
+That is what helps draw people to your site and to read your post.

 The “good news” is that the internet has LOTS of great images out there.
 A quick search on Google and then click on Images, and BINGO!
 What more can you ask for?